-- xv.
-Though the R&C conditions were lifted with effect from 01.08.2013, The DISCOM was unable to meet the required demand due to which admittedly they have restored to declaring power holidays, without even seeking prior approval for the erstwhile APERC under Section 23 of the Act, 2003.
-This clearly establishes that the respondents were not in a position to supply continuously and uninterruptedly and if they had approached the erstwhile APERC explaining the said situation, definitely, orders would have been issued imposing R & C once again, in which event, the DISCOM/respondents would have been restrained from levying any deemed consumption charges.
-The DISCOM / respondents without any authority and authorization imposed these power holidays. - p.
-It is stated that the very fact that the respondent did not seek reintroduction of R & C measures proves that there was no scarcity of power and there was adequate hydro power available, as contended by the respondent in their letter to the erstwhile APERC.
-Even then, admittedly the DISCOM was not in a position to supply power at any rate.
+- xiv.
+The DISCOM / respondent was unable to meet the required demand due to which admittedly they have restored to declaring power holidays, without even seeking prior approval for the erstwhile APERC under Section 23 of the Act, 2003.
+This clearly establishes that the respondents were not in a position to supply continuously and uninterruptedly and if they had approached the erstwhile APERC explaining the said situation, definitely, orders would have been issued imposing R&C once again, in which event, the DISCOM / respondents would have been restrained from levying any deemed consumption charges.
+The DISCOM / respondents without any authority and authorization imposed. these power holidays. - It is stated that admittedly the DISCOM / respondent was not in n. aposition to supply power at any rate.
 Hence, it is not entitled to levy the impugned demand and further no prejudice or harm would be caused to it.
-Per contra, grave injustice and prejudice would be caused to the applicant as they had suffered severe power cuts all throughout FY 2013-14 which resulted in severe financial crisis apart from hardship caused to the applicant and the dependents on the industry.
+Per contra, grave injustice and prejudice would be caused to the applicant as they had suffered severe power cuts all throughout FY 2012-13 which resulted in severe financial crisis apart from hardship caused to the applicant and the dependants on the industry.
 As it is the applicant is seeking to commence operations again at their plant by investing substantial amounts and these demands of the respondent will only make sure that the applicant can never again commence operations.
 Thereby all those dependants on the industry including workers and their families and those indirectly dependant would be affected.
 The applicant, after recommencing operations, will contribute crores of rupees towards duties, taxes and other levies to the State and Central exchequers, so there would be severe loss as well.
 The applicant has a good case on merits and has all chances of succeeding in the present matter.
 If the annual guaranteed charges are made to be paid before disposal of the case, the very purpose of filing of this case would be rendered infructuous.